 If you or someone you know can’t apply without assistance the Home Office has funded a national network of 57 charities and voluntary organisations to help.
 In Wandsworth this service is provided by South West London Law Centres.
 You have to be vulnerable or disadvantaged in order to get help from this service.

-South West London Law Centre are now only providing advice by phone.
+South West London Law Centre are now only providing advice by phone and email.
 This means they may not be able to help you apply for settled status at the moment.